bitfocus/companion-module-bmd-hyperdeck/companion/HELP.md

 Allows you to connect and control any model of Hyperdeck available from Blackmagic Design.

 **Connecting**
-The Hyperdeck can **only be connected to one controller at a time.** This includes ATEM switchers or other instances of Companion.
+Older models of Hyperdeck (pre 2023) can **only be connected to one controller at a time.** This includes ATEM switchers or other instances of Companion.
 If you're having trouble connecting, make sure all other controllers are disconnected.

 **Supported commands**